Karen Chapman (badminton)

-Karen Chapman née Karen Puttick (born 21 May 1959) is a retired badminton player of England.
+Karen Chapman (née Puttick; born 21 May 1959) is an English retired badminton player.

 Career

 She won the bronze medal at the 1983 IBF World Championships in mixed doubles with Mike Tredgett.

 She represented England and won two gold medals in the team event and mixed doubles and a bronze medal in the women's doubles, at the 1982 Commonwealth Games in Brisbane, Queensland, Australia.